a-maze-d/fledex/livebooks/README.md

 This example works still on a very low level, one that we do not want use.

+# 2b.
+Fledex: How to define LEDs
+In this livebook we take a closer look how we can define sequences of leds.
+We start with a brief look at how we can define colors, but we'll take a more detailed look at colors in __3b.
+Fledex: More about colors__.
+Then we'll look at sub-sequences and how to generate sequences with functions.

 # 3. Fledex: Animations
 In this livebook we look how animations can be defined, this is the next step(s) above the `LedsDriver`.
-The `LedAnimationManager` is the level that we want to operate on and the following examples will use what we have explored here and will create some concrete examples:
+The `Fledex.Animation.Manager` is the level that we want to operate on and the following examples will use what we have explored here and will create some concrete examples:

 * a clock (using local information) and
 * a weather indicator (collecting data via the internet)

+# 3b.
+Fledex: More about colors
+Here we talk a bit more about colors and even color corrections

 # 4. Fledex: Clock example
 This is the first "meaningful" example that displays the current time on the LED strip.
 We define 4 "animations" for: